What is Emergency Preparedness?

 ICS forms are designed to assist emergency response personnel in the use of ICS and corresponding documentation during incident operations.

 North Dakota Health Alert Network

-The NDHAN serves as a communication network among state and local public health agencies, healthcare providers, hospitals and emergency management officials.
-Established through a cooperative agreement with the U.S. Centers for Disease Control and Prevention (CDC), the NDHAN is part of the North Dakota Department of Health's Emergency Preparedness and Response program.
+The North Dakota Health Alert Network (NDHAN) serves as a communication network among state and local public health agencies, healthcare providers, hospitals and emergency management officials.
+Established through a cooperative agreement with the U.S. Centers for Disease Control and Prevention (CDC), the NDHAN is part of the North Dakota Department of Health’s Emergency Preparedness and Response (EPR) program.
 Membership to receive Health Advisories from the N.D.
 Health Alert Network (NDHAN) is by request only.
 For more information and/or to sign up for alerts, visit the State Department of Health website.

 - Disaster Planning for Individuals with Special Needs Brochure